esovetkin/jbs/docs/motivation.md

 | `semicolon`                      |        `14 67 337` |       `55 120 1080` |        `68.8%` |
 | **total**                        | **`156 460 2269`** | **`468 1006 9331`** |    **`75.7%`** |

-Across these tests, JBS uses about 67% fewer lines and 76% fewer bytes.
+Across these tests, JBS uses about 67% fewer lines and about 76% fewer bytes.

 ## 2) Results definition is local in JBS